 Read for fun and to win prizes this summer.
-Our theme this year is about exploring and getting outdoors!
+Our theme this year is finding your voice!

-Teens entering 6th through 12th grade are welcome to come hang out, create independent projects with art supplies, get to know the makerspace equipment, use the tablets and laptops, and more!
-Or pick up a STEAM-based Makerspace activity minikit at any Multnomah County library.
-All materials are included.
+Teens entering grades 6-12 are welcome to come hang out, create independent projects with art supplies, get to know the makerspace equipment, use the tablets and laptops, and more!

 Keep an eye on our Events page for upcoming summer programs for the whole family!

 Visit museums and other cultural institutions for free with this program available for Multnomah County Library cardholders.

 Gresham Arts Festival